When it comes to manufacturer branding, there’s sometimes not a lot to get excited about.

 If you’ve identified project managers as your target audience then your brand messaging will need to draw on their wants/ needs.

-In this instance, their purchasing decisions will be heavily swayed by price and convenience so this needs to be carried through.
+Their purchasing decisions will be heavily swayed by price and convenience so this needs to be carried through.

 The Best Manufacturer Branding Examples